notequal21/react-course/README.md

-# It's my learning project
+# React Social Network

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## It's my learning project

 ## To start it write this to console